 Participating in the Miss America Organization is one of the most rewarding and beneficial experiences available to young women in the United States.
-The Miss Wisconsin Organization is a state preliminary competition that
+The Miss Wisconsin Organization is a state preliminary competition to the Miss America Pageant.

 Benefits of the Program

 - Gain valuable experience and develop life skills that will benefit your everyday life (i.e. interview skills, public speaking, interpersonal communication, social interaction, etc.);